SplashCodeDex/Unlimited-Cloud-VM-Storage/README.md

-# Unlimited-Cloud-VM-Storage: The Intelligent Ephemeral Workspace Manager To Increase Your Google Cloudshell, GitHub Codespaces, Gitpod, Firebase Studio free 5GB and 15GB to Unlimited and avoid the 'Not enough Space/Storage' problem.
+# Unlimited-Cloud-VM-Storage: The Intelligent Ephemeral Workspace Manager

 **Tired of hitting storage limits on Google Cloud Shell?
-Juggling projects across GitHub Codespaces, Gitpod, Firebase Studio and other remote VMs? `Unlimited-Cloud-VM-Storage` is the seamless solution for a clean, efficient, and unified workflow.**
+Juggling projects across GitHub Codespaces, Gitpod, or other remote VMs? `Unlimited-Cloud-VM-Storage` is the seamless solution for a clean, efficient, and unified workflow.**

 `Unlimited-Cloud-VM-Storage` is a powerful command-line tool for creating and managing ephemeral development environments.
 It keeps your home directory pristine and your workflow laser-focused by creating temporary, isolated workspaces for each of your projects.
 Its intelligent history system learns your habits, always presenting your most relevant projects first, no matter the platform.